About our Rural Funders Learning Network

 To join the Rural Funders Learning Network meetings and programs, register on the Programs Calendar.

 Philanthropy Colorado makes a significant investment to support learning and collective action in rural philanthropy, through a full-time Director of Rural and Statewide Networks, RFLN Advisory Committee, programs, convenings, multi-day community visits and individual funder consultations.
-The RFLN is led by our experienced Rural and Statewide Networks Director, Amy Swiatek, and a 12-member advisory committee.
+The RFLN is led by our experienced Rural and Statewide Networks Director, Amy Swiatek, and a 16-member advisory committee.
 The advisory group meets regularly to provide feedback and input on the network's overall direction, programming, convenings and research; and to advance rural collective action and learning with each other and other funders.

 Rural Funders Learning Network Advisory Committee

-Jason Corzine | Chief Executive Officer, Telluride Foundation
+Jason Corzine | Chief Executive Officer | Telluride Foundation

-Blake McKinlay | Director of Programs, ZOMA Foundation
+Blake McKinlay | Director of Programs | ZOMA Foundation

 Doug Palmer | Social Impact Officer | The Beacon Fund

-Michelle Smith | Executive Director | Rocky Mountain Health Foundation
+Michaelle Smith | Executive Director | Rocky Mountain Health Foundation

 Thanks to the generous supporters of the Rural Funders Learning Network

-Boettcher Foundation
+Buell Foundation

 The Colorado Health Foundation